citiususc/veryfasttree/README.md

     - Improved performance with new parallel regions (Local bootstraps, ML Lengths, LogLk, ML splits, etc.).
     - Tree creation (Top hits, TopHitNJSearch, and FastNJSearch, ExhaustiveNJSearch(-slow)) now use threads.
     - A new tree partitioning implementation that is several orders of magnitude faster.
-    - The tree partitioning is only used in NNI and SPR.
+    - The tree partitioning is only used in NNI, SPR and upProfiles computing(to save memory).
     - A new parallel tree traversal implementation is used in the remaining parts.
     - The storage of profiles on disk was replaced with Disk Computing.
+    - Top upProfiles are shared between threads(to save memory) and reused to accelerate the sequential part.
     - Improved non-deterministic mode and no longer uses mutex.
     - Deterministic mode now also parallelizes non-deterministic parts, and it is faster.
     - Tree partitioning method logging now is hidden by default.
     - Fastq format and libBZ2 compression is now supported.
     - Added FastTree-2.11 changes.
+	- Error fixes and Major corrections.

 - v3.3.0 (merged into 4.0):
 	- Deterministic mode now also parallelizes non-deterministic parts, but it require more computation.